mhollfelder/openvent/docs/06_prototype/prototype1st.md

 The basic idea of this prototype is to use a [bag valve mask](https://en.wikipedia.org/wiki/Bag_valve_mask) in combination with a mechanical setup to compress it.\
 A belt is compressing the bag by being wrapped around an axis which is driven by a stepper motor.\
-The design and idea is also inspired by the one shown by the [OSV/OpenLung](https://opensourceventilator.ie/) team and which is shown [here](https://www.hackster.io/news/open-source-ventilator-openlung-projects-aim-to-address-the-covid-19-ventilator-shortfall-c7a5ee2f8e58).
+The design and idea is also inspired by the one shown by the [OSV/OpenLung](https://opensourceventilator.ie/) team and which is shown [here](https://www.hackster.io/news/open-source-ventilator-openlung-projects-aim-to-address-the-covid-19-ventilator-shortfall-c7a5ee2f8e58).\
+No further parameters are controlled or gathered, it's a free-wheeling system just trying to compress a bag of air and trying to generate an air-flow.

 ## Design files